DrewSears11/Team4FinalProject/README.md

 Provisional Machine Learning module that will stand in for the final machine learning model.

+#### Process
+The database was created by initially calling Ali Express APIs for the women's shoes, women's boots, women's flats, and men's shoes categories.
+Product IDs were pulled from those groups then used to pull the product feedback for each product.

 #### Communication Protocols and Roles

 - Drew is the square role